 From out of the darkness and strife of civil war, late 15th century England emerged stable, intact, and full of hope in a new ruling family: The Tudors.
-The thirty years of civil war, known as The Wars of the Roses, had torn the country apart in an unraveling political struggle, and now the war had ended.
+The thirty years of civil war, known as The Wars of the Roses, had torn the country apart in an unraveling political struggle that finally ended with the death of Richard III.
 At their zenith, the Plantagenets were the conquering victors at the battles of Crécy, Poitiers, and Agincourt.
 However, in their twilight the Plantagenets descended into madness and infighting.
-Two rival Plantagenet branches stemming from Edward III (the Houses of York and Lancaster) slaughtered each other mercilessly for decades until, in the end, the House of York under Richard III finally destroyed itself, and with it went the rule of a dynasty.
+Two rival Plantagenet branches stemming from Edward III (the Houses of York and Lancaster) slaughtered each other mercilessly for decades until, in the end, the House of York under Richard III finally destroyed itself, and with it went the rule of a once noble dynasty.
 It was a fitting end for the warrior kings of England.

 The arrival of the Tudors promised a new path forward.
 It was the dawn of the sixteenth century, a burgeoning era filled with promise, hope, and reconciliation.
 All across Europe, the turn of the century hailed a remarkable age of transformation.
-It was a time of exploration and inquiry, reformation and rebirth, technology and upheaval.
-Old feudal monarchies gave way to new empires, nascent universities suddenly dotted the continent, and a rising middle class of tradesmen replaced the peonage of yesteryear.
+It was a time of exploration and inquiry, reformation and rebirth, technological upheaval and new ways of thinking.
+Old feudal monarchies gave way to new empires, nascent universities suddenly sprung up on the continent, and a rising middle class of tradesmen replaced the peonage of yesteryear.
 Intellectually, scholars shifted away from ecclesiastical ideology and looked toward a new Renaissance humanism, premised on a “rebirth” and rediscovery of classical antiquity.
 One of those great Renaissance minds was Erasmus of Rotterdam, a Dutch humanist-turned-traveling Augustinian monk who is credited with bringing the Renaissance to England (he became a professor at Cambridge University).